 The People functions as a close community similar to an extended family.
 For this reason the membership requirements are limiting.
 Other people may be better served by nearby covens.

-2. Prospective members need to be actively working on recognizing and casting off the toxic conditioning of western culture.
+1. Prospective members need to be actively working on recognizing and casting off the toxic conditioning of western culture.
+Pleasure and joy is the way or our Gods, not our sin.
+Do as you will is the law when it doesn't hurt anyone.

-3. The People is a heterosexual coven.
-We celebrate the divine polarity of Lord and Lady in ritual and practice.
+2. We celebrate the divine polarity and union of Gods and Goddesses in ritual and practice.
 Members need to reflect the divine polarity in their lives.

-4. Members must be willing to make group activities a high priority.
-Covens such as The People tend to become a close-knit "extended family."
+3. Members must be willing to make group activities a high priority.
+Covens such as The People of the Woods tend to become a close-knit "extended family."
 We love, respect and support the needs of each other.
 Regular participation of all members is essential.

-5. There should be no conflict with other family.
+4. There should be no conflict with other family.
 Prospective members need to resolve any conflicts with their family that may interfere with coven work.
+It is good for married couples to join together, but it is not required.

 7. Members need to be honest and willing to show their real selves, not a facade.